nacular/doodle/docs/rendering.md

 {
     "border": false,
     "height": "300px",
-    "run"   : "DocApps.patternFill"
+    "run"   : "DocApps.patternPaint"
 }
 ```

-This app shows how a `PatternFill` can be transformed, like rotated around its center for example.
+This app shows how a `PatternPaint` can be transformed, like rotated around its center for example.